-- We obtained understanding of the process, evaluated the design and implementation and tested the operating effectiveness of controls over the authorisation of advertising and promotional activities. - We performed recomputation of major advertising and promotional accruals based on the sales amount and agreed rates/approved budgets and agreed the rates to the trading term agreements with customers. - We developed an expectation of the advertising and promotional expenses based on historical percentage of advertising and promotional expenses over sales.
-Compared the recorded amount with the developed expectation and determined whether it is within acceptable range. - We evaluated the Group's accruals for advertising and promotional expenses by testing subsequent claims received subsequent to reporting date to detect any unrecorded liabilities.
+- We obtained understanding of the process, evaluated the design and implementation and tested the operating effectiveness of controls over the authorisation of advertising and promotional activities and accruals process as at year end. - We developed an expectation of the advertising and promotional expenses based on historical percentage of advertising and promotional expenses over sales.
+Compared the recorded amount with the developed expectation and determined whether it is within acceptable range. - We performed substantive procedures and agreed the samples of expenses to approved budgets, suppliers' invoices or customers' claims. - We evaluated the Group's accruals for advertising and promotional expenses by testing claims received subsequent to reporting date to detect any unrecorded liabilities.